Where did my life go? How to have a social life with a baby

 In short, things will be changing in a big way.

-“The reality of it is, for the first month or two, with a newborn in the house, neither you or your partner will be getting out much.”
+“The reality is, for the first month or two, with a newborn in the house, neither you nor your partner will be getting out much.”

-But after 6-8 weeks (we know, that sounds like forever) you’ll start to get into the rhythm of this parenting thing, you’ll start to feel more comfortable with being a dad and life will settle down.
+But after 6-8 weeks (we know, that sounds like forever), you’ll start to get into the rhythm of this parenting thing, begin to feel more comfortable with being a dad, and life will settle down.

 Your little one is totally dependent on you.
 You probably would have known beforehand that the baby isn’t going to change their own nappy, make their own dinner or help you mow the lawn.
-But you don’t really see how dependant they really are until you have one.
-It’s a gigantic responsibility.
+But you don’t really see how dependent they are until you have one.
+It’s a big responsibility.
 As a result, you throw all your attention and energy into helping them with absolutely everything.
 You may forget that you need to look after yourself as well.

-Sometimes parenting is like being on home arrest with a small, little drunk who yells and screams and vomits and then passes out.
-That’s when the isolation and loneliness can start to kick in.
+Sometimes, parenting can feel like being stuck at home with a tiny human who only cries and sleeps.
+That’s when isolation and loneliness can start to kick in.
 There are all kinds of isolation that you might feel as a new parent.
 It could be isolation from work life, your social life, geographical isolation or even financial isolation.

-“Getting out and about and seeing your mates is really important for your mental fitness.”
+“Getting out and about and seeing your mates is important for your mental fitness.”

 Tips to avoid social isolation with a newborn